 How long does the Melbourne Asthma course take to complete?

 With so many Australians experiencing debilitating asthma symptoms, it’s important that we all have an action plan in place.
-Management of Asthma Risks and Emergencies in the Workplace (22282VIC) takes only 4hrs to complete, with certification lasting for 3 years, making the Real First Aid asthma course in Melbourne a value-packed qualification.
-Real First Aid uses simulation based training, or ‘learning by doing’, empowering first aiders with genuine capabilities the moment the course is complete.
+Management of Asthma Risks and Emergencies in the Workplace (22282VIC) takes only 4hrs to complete, with certification lasting for 3 years, making the Real Response asthma course in Melbourne a value-packed qualification.
+Real Response uses simulation based training, or ‘learning by doing’, empowering first aiders with genuine capabilities the moment the course is complete.
 Care services for children, the elderly and the vulnerable are an increasingly important feature of modern Australian society, and asthma can attack even the healthiest looking individuals, so being ready to step in and assist whenever an emergency occurs is an ability worth aspiring for.